ThermChem-FW/thermchem-fw.github.io/index.md

 [Learn more...](/about/){: .btn .btn--inverse .align-right}
 <br>

-## Proposal

-Here is a [public version of our original proposal](/assets/documents/proposal-public.pdf).
-Note that this version does *not* include scope changes in response to pre-award budget negotiations.

 ## Publications and Presentations

 *We're just getting started.
 We'll add papers and publications once we start producing them.*

+But if you're looking for more information about our plans, here is a [public version of our original proposal](/assets/documents/proposal-public.pdf).
+Note that this version does *not* include scope changes in response to budget changes at award time.

 ## Team